dmgilmour/Oakland-Oligarch/brainstorm.md

 *	Spaces
     * Objects?
     * Stored in an array corresponding to location on board?
   	 *	Properties can have nice Booleans like purchased, mortgaged, an enum for player who owns
   	 *	Because landing on a space will only do one thing, after rolling just do board[player_location].activate();
-    *	So properties, for instance, will: collect money, let you buy them, do nothing and will be determined within the “location” object
+      *	So properties, for instance, will: collect money, let you buy them, or do nothing; and will be determined within the “location” object
 *	Players
     *	Objects?
     *	Arrayed objects?